 - Savings on mailing and shipping documents

-- Avoiding the need for storage fees because most everything can be stored in the cloud or in a computer database
+- Avoiding the need for storage fees because most everything can be stored in the cloud or a computer database

 Types of closings